KayneHaber/KayneHaber/README.md

 - 👋 Hi, I’m @KayneHaber
 - 👀 I’m interested in tech, specifically backend development, football, music and music production
-- 🌱 I’m currently earning an Advanced Diploma in IT(Software Development), at MCAST, Malta
+- 🌱 I’m currently earning an Advanced Diploma in IT(Software Development), at MCAST.
+We use, Python, Lua, Java, C#, PHP, HTML/CSS, JavaScript, Node.js, React.js
-- 💞️ I’m looking to collaborate on any open source projects, just looking to learn and grow
+- 💞️ I’m looking to collaborate on any open source projects, as well as share my own, just looking to learn and grow
 - 📫 To reach me, use my email : kayne.haber@gmail.com

 <!---